zhengchang907/arm-oraclelinux-wls/subtemplate-src/admin-aadNestedTemplate.md

 Use the content as this file as the value of the `wlsLDAPSSLCertificate` parameter.

-### `dynamicClusterSize`

-Size of the dynamic cluster, it should equal to numbers of Virtual Machines that have names starting with `msp`.

 #### Example Parameters JSON

 Here is a fully filled out parameters file.
 Note that we did not include values for parameters that have a default value.
-Pay attention to the value of `dynamicClusterSize`.

 ```json
 {